 In contrast, the argument stands that these tools are less effective than originally expected.
 The most significant instances are incorrect data, method, and change.
 If the data is wrong, access to more data does not improve analysis.
 Mistakes like Boeing, Afghanistan, WE WORK, G.E. and retail stores represent diverse examples where people simply focused on wrong information.
 The existence and use of the phrase “alternative facts” supports the unnerving idea that it’s easier to make up lies than it is to refute those lies.
 That alone does not bode well for analytics and data.

-This is why we take it all in.
-Think on it.
-Absorb it.
-Let it all sit for a bit.
+it all sit for a bit.
 And then throw most of it out the window.

-You should absolutely consider what they teach on the first day of a statistics course (Validity, Reliability, and Accuracy) rather than ignore it.
+day of a statistics course (Validity, Reliability, and Accuracy) rather than

 A recap in case you need a refresher: